JesseTG/melonds-ds/README.md

 ## Games

-melonDS DS is compatible with all games that melonDS supports, unless otherwise noted in the Missing Features section.
+melonDS DS is compatible with all games that melonDS supports, unless otherwise noted in the [Missing Features section](#missing-features).
 If this is not the case, please [report it][issue-tracker].

 ## Libretro Frontends

-melonDS DS only specifically targets RetroArch, but you may be able to use it with other libretro frontends.
+melonDS DS primarily targets RetroArch, but you may be able to use it with other libretro frontends.
 If you encounter problems with other frontends, please [report them][issue-tracker]!
 Support is not guaranteed, but I'll do the best I can.